Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Sealed class

 The public, protected and private access modifiers provide very coarse control.
-Using the keywords sealed, non-sealed and permits , the developer can play with the inheritance hierarchy.
+The keywords sealed, non-sealed and permits allow the developer to play with the inheritance hierarchy.
 The goal of sealed classes is to allow individual classes to declare which types can be used as subtypes.
 This also applies to interfaces and determining which types can implement them.

 Code - Inheritance hierarchy using sealed classes